vocdoni/docs/docs/architecture/components/census-service.md

   "request": {
     "method": "checkProof",
     "censusId": "hexString",
-    "claimData": "string",         // The claim for which data is requested "proofData": "hexString",     // The siblings, same format obtainet in genProof "timestamp": 1556110671
+    "claimData": "string", // the claim for which data is requested "proofData": "hexString", // the siblings, same format obtainet in genProof "timestamp": 1556110671
   },
   "signature": "string"